-Introductory classes focus on teaching students the fundamental woodworking techniques involved in making furniture.
-You will learn how to read the grain of rough-sawn lumber, and then mill it to dimension to best take advantage of the woods’ intrinsic properties.
+Introductory classes focus on teaching students the fundamental techniques involved in woodworking.
+Students will learn how to read the grain of rough-sawn lumber, and then mill it to dimension to best take advantage of the woods’ intrinsic properties.

 Duration: 8 weeks

 Cost: $275 plus materials

 Intro to Woodturning